∗ = MAPlab student or staff

 In the Pipeline

-Gutiérrez-Cobo, M.J., Luque, D., Most, S.B., Fernández-Berrocal, P., & Le Pelley, M.E. (under review).
+Gutiérrez-Cobo, M.J., Luque, D., Most, S.B., Fernández-Berrocal, P., & Le Pelley, M.E. (in revision).
 Mixed emotions: Interaction of reward- and emotion-induced attentional bias in rapid serial visual processing.

-Le Pelley, M.E., Pearson, D., *Aberwickrama, R., & Most, S.B. (under review).
+Le Pelley, M.E., Pearson, D., *Aberwickrama, R., & Most, S.B. (in revision).
 Winners and losers: Reward and punishment produce biases in nonspatial attention.

 *Le, L., Most, S.B., *Kennedy, B.L., & White, E.C.. (in revision).
 States of origin: Stimuli with emotional content and with learned affective value disrupt perception via different mechanisms.